LunarWatcher/scripts/README.md

-# shell-scripts.sh
+# Scripts

-Various shell scripts for various purposes
+This is a meta repository containing mostly one-off scripts for Various Stuff:tm:.